slatedocs/slate/source/includes/_endpoint-deck.md

 }
 ```

-Including invalid URLs or URLs to decks that are not present in the catalog will
+Including invalid URLs, such as URLs of decks that are not present in the catalog, will
  return a 400 response from the server.

 The deck order should always be a flat list of URLs.
 Nesting or grouping is not
 supported by the web application.
-Server will return a 400 response.
+Server will return a 400 response if the order supplied in the PATCH request has nesting.

 ## Slides

-Each deck contains a list of slides, in which analyses are saved.
-They
+Each deck contains a catalog of slides into which analyses are saved.
-are available through the slides catalog.

 ### Catalog